marcos-estrela/common-pages/README.md

 ## Examples

-*Screenshots example can only be seen at https://github.com/marcos-estrela/common-pages
+*Screenshots examples can only be seen at https://github.com/marcos-estrela/common-pages

 ### Log in page
 ![Login Page](screenshots/LoginPage.png)